 Turo is what we used so that’s like a really good deal you have your own vehicle you can come and go whenever you want it’s just much more flexible we found and super popular that’s how most people do it especially when you’re camping as well.
 Yeah camping we pretty much lived out of the back of our jeep so we were able to have all of our camping here and there go hiking you can do whatever and it’s just a lot of the places on the island are not really accessible by bus I would say especially if you want to do a lot of hiking so you’re gonna be like asking taxis to drop you off in the middle of nowhere and then come pick you up three hours later so yeah Uber’s big on Oahu but definitely not as big on Kauai.

-No like a couplehundred dollars for the whole trip.
-Next on the list is food so food in Hawaii can get very expensive very quickly Also so good, yeah one of our favorite parts of Hawaii, but so if you’re going to the tourist restaurants and stuff like that you can easily spend like $50 to $100 american dollars per meal.
-You can also do it super cheap you could live off like a cup of noodles and oatmeal and we met a few people doing that our personal favorite was food trucks oh yeah so you eat you get big portions, you get really good food there’s tons of food trucks all over um and I think we spent $32 a day ish each on food so yeah reasonable prices big dishes healthy dishes just an all-around good option I think yeah less time cooking more time exploring the islands we have two videos on Oahu food trucks and Kauai food trucks and other cheap eats so if you haven’t already checked those out go over and check them out they’re really good and just fantastic food you’ll love seeing the dishes as well because, it gets you so hungry just looking at it.
+No like a couple of hundred dollars for the whole trip.
+Next on the list is food so food in Hawaii can get very expensive very quickly Also so good, yeah one of our favorite parts of Hawaii, but so if you’re going to the tourist restaurants and stuff like that you can easily spend like $50 to $100 American dollars per meal.
+You can also do it super cheap you could live off a cup of noodles and oatmeal and we met a few people doing that our personal favorite was food trucks, oh yeah so you eat you get big portions, you get really good food there are tons of food trucks all over um and I think we spent $32 a day ish each on food so yeah reasonable prices big dishes healthy dishes just an all-around good option I think yeah less time cooking more time exploring the islands we have two videos on Oahu food trucks and Kauai food trucks and other cheap eats so if you haven’t already checked those out go over and check them out they’re really good and just fantastic food you’ll love seeing the dishes as well because it gets you so hungry just looking at it.

 It makes us want to go back to Hawaii.

-With that being said though, accommodation like camping on the beach it was still pretty good, like I don`t feel like we weer missing out on the resort’s like camping on the beach was amazing!
-Spend some money on good gear like a good sleeping bag, a good mattress, be as comfortable as you can and even if you don’t like sleeping outside just toughing it out in Hawaii for like the price is honestly worth it and yeah they’re all so nice.
-You can also do, like you know camp for three days and then stay one night in a hotel so you can shower and yeah that kindof of stuff, you can mix it up that way too and that’ll still save you a ton of money.
+With that being said though, accommodation like camping on the beach was still pretty good I don`t feel like we weer missing out on the resorts like camping on the beach was amazing!
+Spend some money on good gear like a good sleeping bag, and a good mattress, be as comfortable as you can and even if you don’t like sleeping outside just toughing it out in Hawaii for like the price is honestly worth it, and yeah they’re all so nice.
+You can also do, like you know camp for three days and then stay one night in a hotel so you can shower and yeah that kind of stuff, you can mix it up that way too and that’ll still save you a ton of money.